NYC Construction Accident Lawyers

 Whether you have been injured while working on the ground, high atop scaffolding or anywhere in between, you need to speak with an experienced construction injury attorney as soon as possible.

-At Edelman & Edelman, P.C., our lawyers have a proven track record of successfully helping construction workers injured in a wide range of accidents.
+At Edelman & Edelman, P.C., our construction accident lawyers have a proven track record of successfully helping construction workers injured in a wide range of accidents.
 In fact, with nearly 40 years of experience, attorney Martin Edelman is recognized as one of the preeminent construction accident attorneys in New York.

 We encourage you to contact our office and schedule a free, no-obligation initial consultation.
 Our NYC construction law firm represent injured workers throughout Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 You can reach us online or by phone at 212-235-1197.